-In Psalm 88:6 NASB, David wrote, “You have put me in the lowest pit, In dark places, in the depths … You have afflicted me with all Your waves.”
+In Psalm 88:6, David wrote, “You have put me in the lowest pit, In dark places, in the depths … You have afflicted me with all Your waves.”

-And in his nineteenth century sermon, Honey in the Mouth, Charles Spurgeon said, “The mind can descend far lower than the body, for in it there are bottomless pits.
+In his nineteenth-century sermon, Honey in the Mouth, Charles Spurgeon said, “The mind can descend far lower than the body, for in it there are bottomless pits.
 The flesh can bear only a certain number of wounds and no more, but the soul can bleed in ten thousand ways, and die over and over again each hour.”

 Anguish, despair, grief, loss, pain, and sorrow fill the pages of Job’s extraordinary story and line the Psalms of lament:

 - “If only my anguish could be weighed and all my misery be placed on the scales!
-It would surely outweigh the san of the seas…” (Job 6:2-3 NIVUK)
+It would surely outweigh the sand of the seas…” (Job 6:2-3)

 - “I will not keep silent.
 In the agony of my spirit, I will speak; In the bitterness of my soul, I will complain.”
-(Job 7:11 VOICE)
+(Job 7:11)

 - “I have wept until I am exhausted; my throat is dry and hoarse; my eyes are swollen with weeping, waiting for my God to act.”
-(Psalm 69:3 TLB)
+(Psalm 69:3)

 - “My soul is deeply troubled, and my heart can’t bear the weight of this sorrow.
 I feel so close to death.”
-(Psalm 88:3 VOICE)
+(Psalm 88:3)

 Yet what God allows, He has also purposed.
-We rejoice in, celebrate in, boast in, shout our praise even when, and “glory in our suffering, because we know that suffering produces perseverance; perseverance, character; and character hope.”
-(Romans 5:3-4 NIV)
+We rejoice in, celebrate in, boast in, shout our praise amid, and “glory in our suffering because we know that suffering produces perseverance; perseverance, character; and character hope.”
+(Romans 5:3-4)

-“And hope will never fail to satisfy our deepest need because the Holy Spirit that was given to us has flooded our hearts with God’s love.
-(Romans 5:5 VOICE)
+“And hope will never fail to satisfy our deepest need because the Holy Spirit that was given to us has flooded our hearts with God’s love.”
+(Romans 5:5)